 Since we first started enjoying this salad on its own, we have also paired it with grilled fish as well as chicken.
-The slight Mediterranean flair of the recipe also goes really well with a little hummus and some flatbread for an easy lunch.
+The slight Mediterranean flair of the recipe pairs nicely with a little hummus and flatbread for an easy lunch.
 Just remember that you need to enjoy it soon after making or your cucumbers will wilt, and you will not get the same crunch that we enjoyed this recipe.
+Happy Summer!

 Recipe: Cucumber Chervil Salad

-- Sprinkle a little of the salt and pepper over the top of the salad, then toss.
+Sprinkle a little of the salt and pepper over the top of the salad.
+Gently toss together.